Skip to content

 Your data protection rights

-Under Data Protection Legislation, you have the right to obtain a copy of your personal records held by us, this is called a Subject Access Request (SAR).
+Under UK General Data Protection Regulations, you have the right to obtain a copy of your personal records held by us, this is called a Subject Access Request (SAR).
+Find out more information about your data protection rights.

 Complaints